Zöe Webster: Interest in diversity in computing and the role of AI

 Webster has supported diversity throughout her career and said 'We need more women in technology because they have something to add to the field, not because they’re simply making up the numbers'.
 She takes the wider need for diverse engagement in AI seriously to enable the strategy for emerging and developing technology to provide useful support across the widest spectrum of society.
 Her opinion was that “Young people need to be taught that technology can create change, and that an awful lot of it is actually fun, too.”

 Webster believes that the use of robots will grow and "hopefully assist us in really helpful ways".
 She has studied the interface of human and machine intelligence, developing policy and strategy as well as undertaking R&D in two of the major commercial companies developing intelligent machines, using methods to mitigate bias.
 Her role included working with CodeFirstGirls, who support diverse training to offer work experience in technical companies, with 15 places offered in BT.

-Webster continues to state that “Ensuring the quality and quantity of data is paramount.
-To develop robust AI models, you need sufficient, high-quality data.
-Different AI techniques have varying data appetites, with deep learning and large language models being particularly data-hungry.”Webster recognises that large language models that use, for example the world wide web sources may end up with an in-built bias from historical material it collects unintentionally.
-And she said that"Ultimately, humans should be accountable for AI.
-“While some people talk about giving AI systems legal rights, accountability must rest with those who make decisions about AI use and deployment.
-It's the responsibility of humans to ensure that AI systems are governed correctly, that biases are addressed, and that ethical considerations are upheld.
-Having strong data and AI governance practices in place helps uphold accountability by guiding the responsible use of AI.”